altoxml/board/minutes/2018-07-26 ALTO Board Meeting Minutes.md

 wrt agenda item 3.
 The [DLF Forum](https://www.diglib.org/dlf-events/2018forum/) in Las Vegas (October 15-17th, 2018) has a slight edge in the survey.
 Frederick and Art can commit to being there.
 Ashok has the best chance of joining the meeting if held on the
 Sunday of the conference (Oct.
-14), Frederick will contact the organizers arranging for a meeting room that in the late afternoon or evening of the 14th.
+14), Frederick will contact the organizers arranging for a meeting room in the late afternoon or evening of the 14th.

 wrt agenda item 4.
 The open issues section on github is an appropriate location for ongoing activities, such as keeping the ALTO software page up to date.
-Clemens pointed out that some could be moved to schema, for example, [Find examples of text direction for
-Asian languages](https://github.com/altoxml/board/issues/4).
-Clemens had previously had offered to consolidate and reorganize some the github pages on the ALTO site, he will send an email to the Board with some github proposals that can be discussed at an upcoming meeting.
+Clemens pointed out that some of the issues could be moved to schema, for example, [Find examples of text direction for  Asian languages](https://github.com/altoxml/board/issues/4).
+Clemens had previously had offered to consolidate and reorganize some of the github pages on the ALTO site, he will send an email to the Board with some github proposals that can be discussed at an upcoming meeting.

 wrt agenda item 5 (see chart below - a higher score indicates a higer priority).
 Some high priority open Schema issues have lost champions.
 There is also a variance in the complexity of the issues, some need to be seperated out into smaller issues while others can be addressed with minor scema changes.
 One possible tool for managing the issues is to use github taging so that issues could reflect priorities.

 ![Survey results for open Schema issues.](https://github.com/altoxml/board/raw/gh-pages/misc/open_schema_results.png)

 A few notes on on specific issues.

 * [Draft a change proposal for "normalized" coordinates](https://github.com/altoxml/schema/issues/38) is without a draft.
-* [ALTO support for OCR of video](https://github.com/altoxml/schema/issues/46) might have some convergance with the [IIIF A/V group](https://iiif.io/community/groups/av/) and the [A/V initiative in Europeana](https://pro.europeana.eu/project/audiovisual-media-task-force).
+* [ALTO support for OCR of video](https://github.com/altoxml/schema/issues/46) might have some convergence with the [IIIF A/V group](https://iiif.io/community/groups/av/) and the [A/V initiative in Europeana](https://pro.europeana.eu/project/audiovisual-media-task-force).
 Frederick is willing to champion this issue and there was some discussion about what it would require within ALTO, perhaps frame-based instead of page-based.
 Clemens